odoo/documentation/content/applications/general/voip/onsip.rst

 To configure the Odoo database to connect to OnSIP services, first navigate to the :menuselection:`Apps application` from the main Odoo dashboard.
-Then, remove the default `Apps` filter from the :guilabel:`Search...` bar, and search for `VoIP OnSIP`.
+Then, remove the default `Apps` filter from the :guilabel:`Search...` bar, and search for `OnSIP`.

-Next, install the :guilabel:`VOIP OnSIP` module.
+Next, activate the :guilabel:`VOIP OnSIP` module.

 .. image:: onsip/install-onsip.png
    :align: center